Taung Child: Reasons for dissent

 There were several reasons that it took decades for the field to accept Dart's claim that Australopithecus africanus was in the human line of descent.
 First and foremost was that the British scientific establishment had been fooled by the hoax of the Piltdown Man, which had a large brain and ape-like teeth.
 Expecting human ancestors to have evolved a large brain very early, they found that the Taung Child's small brain and human-like teeth made it an unlikely ancestor to modern humans.

 Secondly, until the 1940s, most anthropologists believed that humans had evolved in Asia, not in Africa.

-A third reason is that, despite accepting that modern humans had emerged by evolution, many anthropologists believed that the genus Homo had split from the great apes as long as 30 million years ago and so felt uneasy about accepting that humans had a small-brained, ape-like ancestor, like Australopithecus africanus, only two million years ago.
+A third reason is that, despite accepting that modern humans had emerged by evolution, many anthropologists believed that the genus Homo had split from the great apes during the Oligocene (now known to have been as long as 30 million years ago) and so felt uneasy about accepting that humans had a small-brained, ape-like ancestor, like Australopithecus africanus, dating from the Pleistocene (later to be established at only 2 million years ago).

 Lastly, many people disputed the role of this fossil because of its presumed conflict with religious teachings.
-When Taung was first announced in February 1925, many who didn't believe the theory of evolution was scientifically backed up began to rise up in protest of this fossil.
+When Taung was first announced in February 1925, many who did not believe the theory of evolution was scientifically backed up began to rise up in protest of this fossil.
 Dart began receiving threats from members of various religious communities that proclaimed his ideas blasphemous.
 Some were able to reconcile the science with the religious theology through the lens of "creation science", but there was still significant opposition.
-However, by this time, a couple other fossils such as Java Man, Neanderthal Man, and Rhodesian Man were discovered, which drove the theory of evolution into further question.
+However, by this time, a couple other fossils such as Java Man, Neanderthal Man, and Rhodesian Man had been discovered, further supporting the theory of evolution.

 Solly Zuckerman, who had studied anatomy under Dart in South Africa, concluded as early as 1928 that Australopithecus was little more than an ape.
-He and a four-member team carried out further studies of the Australopithecine family in the 1940s and 1950s.
+He and a four-member team carried out further studies of the australopithecine family in the 1940s and 1950s.
 Using a "metrical and statistical approach" that he thought was superior to purely descriptive methods, he decided that the creatures had not walked on two legs and so were not an intermediate form between humans and apes.
 For the rest of his life, Zuckerman continued to conclude that Australopithecus was not part of the human family tree, even though that was the conclusion that had become "universally accepted" by many scientists.